Rejam/Todo-List-Vue/README.md

-#A basiv todo list app using Vue.js
+# A basic todo list app using Vue.js

 > A Vue.js project